Little Thurrock: History

 Thurrock is a Saxon name meaning "the bottom of a ship".
 Little Thurrock is one of three "Thurrocks", the others being West Thurrock and Grays Thurrock.
 Historically, Little Thurrock was also called East Thurrock and Grays Thurrock was also called Great Thurrock.

-The parish church is dedicated to St. Mary the Virgin.
+The parish church is dedicated to St Mary the Virgin.
 The original building probably dates from 1170.
 The church was extensively restored in Victorian times.

-In 1931 the parish had a population of 4428.
-On 1 April 1936 the parish was abolished to form Thurrock.

 Schools

 Little Thurrock has a number of schools, including Woodside Academy, a campus of Thurrock Special School and the Thurrock campus of South Essex College.
 Torrel's School was closed and later re-opened and is now known as The Gateway Academy, with a new site on Marshfoot Road in Chadwell St Mary.

-Local politics

-There are two wards that cover Little Thurrock – Rectory Ward and Blackshots Ward, each with two councillors.
+Governance

+There is one tier of local government covering Little Thurrock, at unitary authority level: Thurrock Council.
+Two of Thurrock's wards are named after Little Thurrock: Little Thurrock Blackshots, and Little Thurrock Rectory.